Data enrichment part VIII: implementation tips

 You can implement enrichment either as a batch process or a continuous process.
 Batch process is quicker to implement since it’s usually a manual process.
 This typically involves simply extracting a file of data to send to your data provider for enrichment.
 The hard part is the manual process of incorporating the results back into your database.
 Most people just dump the data into custom data fields, which we don’t recommend.
 More on this topic later.

 A continuous process means either an automated standalone enrichment process, or having the enrichment steps incorporated into other automated processes like list loading, lead routing, or segmentation.
-This means utilizing data orchestration technologies like Openprise.
+This means utilizing revops automation technologies like Openprise.
 A combination of these may be the most practical approach.
 Integrating enrichment steps into other automated processes ensures the best data is available to support those processes when needed, thus optimizing the performance of those processes.
 Having a standalone process to maintain otherwise inactive records maybe a good practice to ensure no leads go stale for a long period of time.

 If you chose to do the batch process, make sure you run the batch process in short enough frequencies to balance data quality vs. available budget vs. resource availability.
 Remember that the longer you go between batches, the bigger the reconciliation job gets.